Best Sites to Find Free Podcast Sound Effects

 Alternatively, you can go to the “sound effects” tab on the website.
 On it you will see the top “Editor’s Choices.”
 If you go to the small drop down menu, you can select to instead see the “Latest” or “Trending” sound effects.

 Once you click on the name of a track, you will be taken to its page.
 There, near the very top, you can see the license info.
 All of them are covered by the Pixabay standard license.
-This license lets you use the sound effect for free, with no attribution, and even in some commercial cases. πŸ‘
+This license lets you use the sound effect for free on podcasts, with no attribution, and even in some commercial cases. πŸ‘

 ZapSplat